 I love Webflow!
 It gives me the ability to design and develop sites without having to painstakingly code everything by hand - and spend ages looking through the Stack Overflow forum for troubleshooting advice.
 I also get around updating plugins or worrying about security issues, as is the case with Wordpress.
 Check out Webflow if you haven’t already!
+You can check it out and sign up for an account here (yes, that's an affiliate link).
 And if you have done so already: even better.
 So if you’re just starting out with Webflow, I’ve gathered three quick tips for you to make your life just a little bit easier within Webflow.
 Let’s get started…

 In Webflow you can easily create a div element by placing one onto your canvas with your mouse.
 If you want to insert a link (such as linked text or image) you’ll need the link block.
 At times you might accidentally use the div block before realising you actually need a link block instead.
 What do you do?
 Do you have to delete your existing div (with all its content) and start from scratch?
 Not anymore!
 Just right-click on your div block on your canvas and choose “convert to link block” in the menu that pops up.
 That’s it, it’s that easy.